jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * ``x == y`` states that ``x`` is equal to ``y`` according to a rule or instruction programmed in Python_
 * ``x != y`` states that ``x`` is NOT equal to ``y`` according to a rule or instruction programmed in Python_

 This means that things can be equal without being the same exact :ref:`object<what is a class?>`.
-For example, integers_ (a whole number without decimals) can be equal to a float_ (binary floating point decimal numbers) and they are NOT the same :ref:`object<what is a class?>`
+For example, an integer_ (a whole number without decimals) can be equal to a float_ (binary floating point decimal numbers) and they are NOT the same :ref:`object<what is a class?>`.

 ----